 Project Description

-Rafi Friedman is new to the Harmony Community.
-He has experience working with children of all ages from his time working at a childcare center, elementary school, and a summer camp.
-Rafi studied at Indiana University and enjoys playing board games and having fun.
+Rafi Friedman has been working at Harmony since 2021.
+He has experience working with children of all ages from his time working at a childcare center, elementary school, and a summer camp, since 2013.
+Rafi studied at Indiana University, and is currently back at Indiana University working on getting his Masters degree in Early Childhood Education.
+He enjoys playing games, having fun, and making an enjoyable atmosphere for everyone around him.

 Read More About Our Early Childhood Program

-Elaine Bonadies, K-2nd grade teacher, was born in Chicago, IL but has lived all over southern Indiana, landing in Bloomington in 1999 for college at IU.
+Elaine Bonadies, 1st & 2nd grade teacher, was born in Chicago, but has lived all over southern Indiana, landing in Bloomington in 1999 for college at IU.
 Elaine met an amazing guy, Matt, in Bloomington in 2009, and Monroe County became their permanent home.
-Elaine and Matt have two amazing kids.
-They love traveling as a family and have enjoyed vacations to places like Washington DC, Disneyland, and North Carolina!
+Elaine and Matt have two amazing kids, and they love traveling as a family.
 Elaine also enjoys snuggling on the couch under blankets with her kids and two kitties or listening to audiobooks while driving in her car.
 She also enjoys working at Toy Chest in Nashville when she’s not teaching.
-She has taught at Wonderlab, with English Language Learners, and with many students, before and after school, in MCCSC.
+She has taught at Wonderlab, with English Language Learners, and with many students, before and after school.

 Read More About our Elementary Programs